aptoma/softmandel/README.md

 All projects shall have the deployment process fully documented with requirements and dependencies.

 All builds that are to be deployed should be tested before it is set into production.
-If the product has tests then it should be verified through the CI, this is preferably done automatically with some sort of deployment tool.
-For rare cases with products without tests there shall be a documented process on how to verify and or test the build upon deployment.
+If the product has automated tests, it should be verified through the CI.
+This is preferably done automatically with some sort of deployment tool.
+For rare cases with products without tests, there shall be a documented process on how to verify and or test the build upon deployment.

 It is preferred that the deployment process is automated and contains a rollback option, and has documentation on how to verify the build and deployment as successful.

-The preferred method of deployment is [AWS CodeDeploy](https://aws.amazon.com/codedeploy/), powered by [AMP CLI](https://github.com/aptoma/amp-cli).
+It is the responsibility of the deployer to ensure that the deployed changes work as expected after deployment.
+This may include manual testing, automated testing, and monitoring error logs.
+Deployments should not be made unless the deployer can be available for monitoring and possible rollback until they are condifident about the correctness of the deployed code.